Dental BondingAn Overview

 - Whiten a discolored tooth

-Tooth bonding utilizes tooth-colored composite resin, which is a biocompatible mixture of finely ground acrylic and quartz-like particles.
+Tooth bonding utilizes tooth-colored composite resin.
+This resin is a biocompatible mixture of finely ground acrylic and quartz-like particles.
 Before applying the resin, your dentist will carefully tint the material to closely match the healthy color of your teeth.
 In many cases, bonding can be utilized to improve a tooth that is severely stained or discolored when teeth whitening doesn’t work.

 Rebuild Your Tooth’s Strength